vaclisinc/jyBaseball/README.md

-# [jyBaseball](https://vaclisinc.github.io/jyBaseball/) - Baseball Data Analysis Website
+# [jyBaseball](https://vaclisinc.github.io/jyBaseball/) - Baseball Data Digitization and Analysis Platform

-[jyBaseball(棒球紀錄趣)](https://vaclisinc.github.io/jyBaseball/) is a data analysis tool designed for baseball enthusiasts and professionals.
-It provides an intuitive interface for recording and analyzing baseball game data, with a special focus on K-Zone batting average analysis.
-This project aims to digitize traditional paper-based records and offer advanced data analysis tools for Chinese Professional Baseball League (CPBL) and amateur baseball games.
+[jyBaseball(棒球紀錄趣)](https://vaclisinc.github.io/jyBaseball/) is a platform designed to digitize traditional paper-based baseball records and provide advanced data analysis tools.
+Our goal is to support both professional and amateur baseball teams by offering intuitive tools for recording, storing, and analyzing game data.
+One of our key features is K-Zone batting average analysis, but we place equal emphasis on making baseball data more accessible and actionable by moving away from paper-based systems.

 >[![jyBaseball](https://raw.githubusercontent.com/vaclisinc/jyBaseball/b09922b168721499f2b2e30d0b84bb3e34f5e21a/preview.jpg)](https://github.com/vaclisinc/jyBaseball/blob/b09922b168721499f2b2e30d0b84bb3e34f5e21a/presentation.pdf)
 ><br>*Click on the picture to view our full presentation PDF*